 From 2008 to 2013 Charles co-led a collaboration that produced the first international ethics guidelines for cluster randomized trials.
 From 2014 to 2018 he collaborated with Dr. Adrian M. Owen on a project exploring the ethics of functional neuroimaging after severe brain injury.
 Charles’ current work explores ethical issues in pragmatic randomized controlled trials that evaluate health interventions in real-world conditions to better inform patients, health providers and health systems managers.
-This project, funded by the Canadian Institutes of Health Research (2017–2021), brings together a research team comprising philosophers, biostatisticians and trialists from five countries.
+This project, funded by the Canadian Institutes of Health Research, brings together a research team comprising philosophers, biostatisticians and trialists from five countries.
 Charles led the writing team for the World Health Organization guidance on “Ethical Considerations for Health Policy and Systems Research,” published in 2019.
-In 2020, he served as an advisor to the World Health Organization's Working Group on Human Challenge Studies and COVID-19.
+In 2020, he served on the WHO Working Group for Guidance on Human Challenge Studies in COVID-19.

 Fellow of the Royal Society of Canada